fluid-cloudnative/fluid/docs/en/userguide/get_started.md

-# Get Started with fluid
+# Get Started With Fluid

-This document mainly describes how to create a Kubernetes cluster environment, complete fluid installation and deployment with Helm, and use fluid to create a data set and speed up your application.
+This document mainly describes how to create a Kubernetes cluster environment, complete Fluid installation and deployment with Helm, and use Fluid to create a data set and speed up your application.

-## Create a Kubernetes cluster:
+## Create a Kubernetes Cluster:
-A Kubernetes environment is prerequisite for fluid,choose the most suitable solution to get it based on your experience:
+A Kubernetes environment is prerequisite for Fluid,choose the most suitable solution to get it based on your experience:

-- If you have already had a Kubernetes cluster, you can skip to step  [Deploy fluid](#deploy-fluid).
+- If you have already had a Kubernetes cluster, you can skip to step  [Deploy Fluid](#Deploy-Fluid).
 - If you have not used Kubernetes before, you can use Minikube to create a Kubernetes cluster.
 [Minikube](https://kubernetes.io/docs/setup/minikube/) can create a Kubernetes cluster in a virtual machine, which can run on macOS, Linux and Windows.